nicolasgere/bobby/README.md

 # Bobby 🚀

 🚀 CLI tool to manage google cloud as simple as heroku.
-We dont have to choose between coast and simplicity.
+We dont have to choose between cost and simplicity.
 We want both !

 <img align="right" src="changeit" height="280">